Nour2806/Embedding-based-data-matching-for-disparate-data-sources/README.md

 ***Summary of the experimental evaluation***

-Our experimental assessment aims at (i) evaluating the efficiency of our proposal, and (ii) evaluating the usability of the proposed centrality metrics in a real application.
+Our experimental assessment aims at (i) evaluating the effectiveness & stability of our proposal, and (ii) evaluating the Ablation of our approach with only the cross-domain embeddings.

 ***Technical environment***